Ozoniuss/casheer/README.md

 Now, why not just store all of this in a file?
 Why use a fully-featured dbms?
 Well, I do want a relational database since I found a nice way to model my data, but this analysis actually makes me question the choice of Postgres over more lightweight databases such as SQLite, which doesn't even require running a database server. **Backups** and portability are really important feature I want for my database, and SQLite would make those features so much simpler.

 I'll be reading a few reviews of stress tests for SQLite and check out the datatypes and features it offers more in depth, but it's really likely that I will switch from Postgres once this thing is deployed.
 One of the things that it doesn't seem to support is multiple concurrent writes to the database, which is a feature I will never use.

+UPDATE: I've decided to go with sqlite.
+For a small app, it's just so much simpler to setup, test, debug, move across different operating system and use in general.
+Not requiring a dedicated database server to run it (sqlite is more or less an application library) is a huge bonus, and frankly I much prefer the sqlite CLI than the postgres CLI.

 TODO: actual storage estimations, potential other features and models for the data.